neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       cannot be scheduled because the lack of computation cluster resources (memory, CPU/GPU etc), :class:`float`

+   .. attribute:: priority

+      Priority used to specify job's start order.
+      Jobs with higher priority will start before ones with lower priority, :class:`JobPriority`

    .. attribute:: _internal

       Some internal info about job used by platform.
 Should not be used.